Human Subjects Research

 How do I know if I need IRB approval for my research or senior project?

-Any member of the MBC community – faculty, staff, or student – who is planning to conduct a research project that involves the collection of specimens or data from human participants must review the policies and procedures of the Mary Baldwin College IRB.
-Students should consult with their faculty advisors and departmental reviewer to determine whether the project must go through the approval process.
+Any member of the MBC community – faculty, staff, or student – who is planning to conduct a research project that involves the collection of specimens or data from living human participants must become familiar with the Policies and Procedures of the Mary Baldwin College IRB.
+Students should consult with their faculty advisors to determine whether the project must go through the approval process.
 Faculty and staff should consult with the IRB Chair.

-If your proposed project involves human subjects research, you must obtain formal IRB approval or be deemed exempt from review PRIOR to beginning data collection.
+If your proposed project involves human subjects research, you must obtain formal IRB approval PRIOR to beginning data collection.
 Most external funding agencies require that IRB approval be in place prior to the submission of a grant proposal.

 What constitutes research?

 “Research” is defined as “systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalized knowledge” (45 CRF 46.102d).